Conditions

 Every Day Movement Still Counts

 Cardio is still important for heart health and for managing menopausal weight.
-Guidelines suggest at least 150 to 200 minutes per week of moderate activity, like brisk walking, plus your strength sessions.
+The CDC recommends that adults get at least 150 minutes of moderate activity each week, like brisk walking, plus muscle-strengthening on two days.
 That can be as simple as a 30-minute walk most days, broken into shorter chunks if needed.

 Small choices add up.
 Parking farther away, taking the stairs when you can, gardening, or dancing in your living room all count.
 The more you move during the day, the less likely extra calories are to settle around your waist.